-We can't stress enough the importance of refraining from eating solid foods within the first 24 hours after your extraction.
-In fact, it's so important that we'll probably mention it a couple more times before the end of this article.
-You shouldn't eat solid foods because they could get stuck in the socket, disrupt blood clots and further irritate the wound.
+We can't stress enough the importance of not eating solid foods within the first 24 hours after your extraction.
+They could get stuck in the socket, disrupt blood clots and further irritate the wound.

 Not to mention it's so painful to eat solid foods right after this type of surgery-take it from someone who knows!
 To this day I still can't eat Trader Joe's carrot cake cookies—you know the ones with frosting in the middle?

 Until your tooth extraction sites are healed enough to safely chew, here's a list of soft foods to eat after wisdom teeth removal:

 - Beef, chicken or veggie broth